Purpose

 General Information

 Laboratory fume hoods provide the primary control measure available in the laboratory to minimize exposure to toxic gases, vapors, mists, or fumes generated by the manipulation of chemicals during research activities.
-REHS measures fume hood face velocity annually to confirm proper operation, and notifies Facilities Maintenance of fume hoods with poor velocity for repair.
+REHS measures fume hood face velocity annually to confirm proper operation and notifies Facilities Maintenance of fume hoods with poor velocity for repair.
 The laboratory researchers, REHS, and Facilities must work together to ensure fume hoods operate and are used properly to provide adequate protection to the end user.
 The following summarizes the responsibilities for each in the Rutgers fume hood program.

 Safety Guidelines for Laboratory Researchers

 • Use the fume hood with the sash as low as possible, at or below the indicated operating height.
-The fume hood is more effectively at the sash operating height and provides a physical barrier between you and the fume hood contents.
+The fume hood is more effective at the sash operating height and provides a physical barrier between you and the fume hood contents.

-• Do not store chemicals or equipment that are not in use within the fume hood, and do not place these items at the front edge of the hood or at the rear baffles (openings) of the hood.
+• Do not store chemicals or equipment that are not in use within the fume hood, and do not place these items at the front edge of the hood or the rear baffles (openings) of the hood.
 These practices can cause turbulence and a loss of containment within the hood.

 • If you must use large equipment to support your research activities within a hood, raise the equipment on blocks at least 2" above the work surface to ensure a more uniform flow into the hood and to minimize turbulence produced by this equipment.